avera1988/NMBU-Bio-326/Doc/BacterialGenomeAssemblyMiniON.md

 SalmonBacteria.total.fastq
 ```

-- Finally, Let's use the following SLURM script to queue or job into the cluster.
+- Finally, Let's use the following SLURM script to queue our job into the cluster.

 ```bash